salemaj1996/HRClinic/ReadMe.txt

-Hello , my name is Bassel Hakoum and I'm a 4th year software engineering student !!
+Hello , my name is Bassel Al-Asaad and I'm a 4th year software engineering student.